In general, a transformation is a mapping from points to points and from vectors to vectors:

 Most uses of transformations in pbrt are for transforming points from one frame to another.

 In general, transformations make it possible to work in the most convenient coordinate space.
 For example, we can write routines that define a virtual camera, assuming that the camera is located at the origin, looks down the axis, and has the axis pointing up and the axis pointing right.
 These assumptions greatly simplify the camera implementation.
-Then, to place the camera at any point in the scene looking in any direction, we just construct a transformation that maps points in the scene’s coordinate system to the camera’s coordinate system.
-(See Section 6.1.1 for more information about camera coordinate spaces in pbrt.)
+To place the camera at any point in the scene looking in any direction, we construct a transformation that maps points in the scene’s coordinate system to the camera’s coordinate system.
+(See Section 5.1.1 for more information about camera coordinate spaces in pbrt.)

 Given a frame defined by , there is ambiguity between the representation of a point and a vector with the same coordinates.
 Using the representations of points and vectors introduced at the start of the chapter, we can write the point as the inner product and the vector as the inner product These four-vectors of three values and a zero or one are called the homogeneous representations of the point and the vector.
 The fourth coordinate of the homogeneous representation is sometimes called the weight.
 For a point, its value can be any scalar other than zero: the homogeneous points and describe the same Cartesian point .
 Converting homogeneous points into ordinary points entails dividing the first three components by the weight: